zhangineer/zhangineer.github.io/_posts/2023-10-29-Networking-and-LLM-pt2.md

 * In this instance, specifying the entire "Cisco ACI Fabric" context wasn't necessary.

-* The function `nameget_fabric_health` is correctly returned from ChatGPT with no arguments.
+* The function `get_fabric_health` is correctly returned from ChatGPT with no arguments.

 We received the below output after sending the above API call to ACI.